 I remember my first stay in a fancy hotel for work after he died.
 It was so difficult; I felt so lost.
 My second work trip was a bit easier but still had its challenges; my third was a bit easier still.
 And now, I’ve created a whole new fancy hotel routine that includes relaxing on a big fluffy bed and ordering room service.

 Tonight finds me in Seattle at The Westin.
-It’s a fantastic room—though not as big and flash as the a-maze-ing room I stayed at in Edinburgh a year ago – and the view of the city is truly breath-taking.
+It’s a fantastic room – although not as big and flashy as the a-maze-ing room I stayed at in Edinburgh a year ago – and the view of the city is truly breathtaking.
 (If you like the view of downtown Seattle with the Puget Sound behind.)

 I looked at the room service menu and was very unimpressed so instead, I’ve ordered a pizza from Pagliacci – something I’ve not done since Paul and I lived in downtown Seattle so many years ago.
 And wouldn’t you know it?
 They also had Thomas Kemper’s root beer, too.
 (Yum!)